Table of contents

 • LTIF (Lost Time Incident Frequency): The frequency of incidents that result in lost work time.

-• Average Ratio of Female to Male Board Members: The percentage of female board members
+• Average Ratio of Female to Male Board Members: The percentage of female board members compared to male board members in investee companies.

-The investee companies are monitored for violations of international standards and norms related to human
+The investee companies are monitored for violations of international standards and norms related to human rights, labour law, anti-corruption, and anti-bribery.
+If violations are detected, the Fund engages with the portfolio company to improve and/or correct their relevant processes and procedures.

 6. Methodologies

-The investee companies’ development and the Fund performance in E/S characteristics are measured by
+The investee companies’ development and the Fund performance in E/S characteristics are measured by the selected sustainability indicators explained in section 5.

-.
-Data Sources and Processing
+7. Data Sources and Processing

 The Fund collects the data on the E/S characteristics annually from its’ investee companies.
-The Fund’s
+The Fund’s analysis and reporting of the E/S characteristics is primarily based on this information gathered from investee companies.

 8. Limitations to Methodologies and Data